Esmail-ibraheem/MiniMinecraft/README.md

 - Check that port 8080 is available for the web server
 - Verify that the proxy server has the necessary API keys/configurations
 - Make sure you're in the correct directories when starting each server

+## License

+This project is open source.
+See the LICENSE file for more details.